monahidalgo/Build-Pro/README.md

    - Write unit tests for any new functionality you introduce.
    - Ensure all existing tests pass before submitting a pull request.
+   - Ensure that your code passes the code quality checks.
+## Contributions

+This project is not currently accepting contributions.

 **Communication:**